-c) Design and layout
+c) Design and layout (Updated - since receipt of amended plans)

-The number of dwellings on the site has reduced from 34 approved under planning reference 10/01357/FUL to 27 now proposed.
+The number of dwellings on the site has reduced from 34 approved under planning reference 10/01357/FUL to 25 now proposed.
 The heights of the properties have also reduced from that previously approved.
-The 10/01357/FUL scheme proposed 4 x 3 storey properties, 11×2.5 storey height and 19×2 storey properties.
-The current scheme proposes 25×2 storey properties and 2×2.5 storey properties.
+The 10/01357/FUL scheme proposed 4 x 3 storey properties, 11 x 2.5 storey height and 19 x 2 storey properties.
+The current scheme proposes 25 x 2 storey properties.

-The site layout proposed is very similar to that previously approved under planning reference 10/01357/FUL, albeit there are fewer dwellings.
+The site layout proposed is similar to that previously approved under planning reference 10/01357/FUL, albeit there are fewer dwellings, and now there is an area of open space centrally positioned on site, adjacent to Beadle Way.